bwack/C64-cartridge-template-kicad5/README.md

-The template will help you with mundane task of starting on a new cartridge.
+This template will aid you with the mundane task of starting a new cartridge design.

 Note that dimensions have not yet been checked.